iluvgirlswithglasses/general-apps/README.md

-these apps serve general purposes
+these apps serve personal and general purposes